VoltRipper

 The catch: the ecosystem

 Here's the honest trade-off for all that spec-sheet value.
 Rawrr is a younger brand than Sur-Ron or Talaria, with a smaller aftermarket and community.
 That matters over years of ownership — fewer bolt-on upgrades, fewer local experts, thinner resale history.
 The bike itself is impressive; the platform around it isn't as deep.
-If you value a proven, endlessly-supported ecosystem over raw output, that's the reason to pay similar money for a slower Sur-Ron.
+If you value a proven, endlessly-supported ecosystem over raw output, that's the reason to pay more for a slower Sur-Ron.

 Where it costs you